To require the use of prescription drug monitoring programs and to facilitate information sharing among States.

 Length: 6 pages

-This bill was introduced on April 3, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 3, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying